Marvel-Advisors-LLC/wazuh-kubernetes/README.md

 next click on `Specify retention conditions` and select the time you want to have those snapshots on S3 before deleting them forever.
 Finally click on `Create`.

 #### 5) Restoring a snapshot
+#### IMPORTANT: DO NOT RESTORE MORE THAN ONE SNAPSHOT AT A TIME.
+ONCE THE SNAPSHOT IS RESTORED AND ALL INDICES ARE GREEN,
+#### REVIEW THE INFORMATION YOU NEED, THEN DELETE THE RESTORED SNAPSHOT INDICES.
+AFTER THEY ARE DELETED, YOU CAN RESTORE THE NEXT SNAPSHOT.
+#### DO NOT RESTORE MULTIPLE SNAPSHOTS WITHOUT FIRST DELETING THE PREVIOUS RESTORED SNAPSHOT.
+#### ALWAYS CHECK THE JAVA HEAP MEMORY ASSIGNED TO THE INDEXER PODS IN THE INDEXER STATEFULSET YAML

 Go to `Snapshots`, select your snapshots and click on `restore`, then you'll need to select if you want to restore all the indexes or just a set of them.
 You'll need to have an account with snapshots permissions for this step.
 In the config for the restore, click on `"Advanced Options"` or you won't be able to restore the snapshot and uncheck the option for `'Restore cluster state from snapshots'`.